 Complex conservation problems require both interdisciplinary solutions and public support.
-We provide both broad training across areas of conservation biology, and a range of opportunities to explain our science to public audiences in a botanical garden setting.
+Here at Fairchild, we provide both broad training across areas of conservation biology, and a range of opportunities to explain our science to public audiences in a botanical garden setting.
 Students in our program can specialize in sub-disciplines such as systematics, invasion biology, community ecology, restoration biology, seed preservation, and population genetics.
-More importantly, our students have opportunities to interact extensively with the general public at a variety of garden events and activities, and with landmanagers, owners, and non-profit and government scientists through a variety of on-going projects.
+More importantly, our students have opportunities to interact extensively with the general public at a variety of garden events and activities, and with landmanagers, owners, and non-profit and government scientists through a variety of ongoing projects.